ruggeri/nedreduce/internal/workerpool/README.md

 There are five kinds of messages to the background thread:

-* commenceNewWorkSet
+* beginNewWorkSet
 * taskCompleted
 * workSetCompleted
 * registerWorker
 * workerFailed

-Technically, `commenceNewWorkSet` work can probably be done in the `BeginNewWorkSet` method.
-But it is fine to do this work in the message thread anyway. `commenceNewWorkSet` does not need to change the `runState` or `currentWorkSet`, as these are done by `BeginNewWorkSet` before the message is sent.
+Technically, `beginNewWorkSet` work can probably be done in the `BeginNewWorkSet` method.
+But it is fine to do this work in the message thread anyway. `beginNewWorkSet` does not need to change the `runState` or `currentWorkSet`, as these are done by `BeginNewWorkSet` before the message is sent.

 The `taskCompleted` and `workerFailed` messages by necessity **must** be processed before it is possible to fire `workSetCompleted`.
 Therefore,